Breaking Ground: Art, Archaeology and Mythology

 The book also contains a DVD of artist works and interviews with the archaeologist and fans.

-Daily Express “Photography books are rare nominees for the Sports Book Of The Year award so those that make the shortlist are well deserving.
-Breaking Ground is possibly the fi rst account of football archaeology, both physical and emotional.
+“Photography books are rare nominees for the Sports Book Of The Year award so those that make the shortlist are well deserving.
+Breaking Ground is possibly the first account of football archaeology, both physical and emotional.
 This crowd-funded visual masterpiece chronicles the fascinating excavation of Bradford Park Avenue FC’s former ground at Horton Park, beginning in 2015.”
-5/5
+5/5 – Daily Express

 Ian Waites (2017): Breaking ground: art, archaeology & mythology, International Journal of Heritage Studies, DOI: 10.1080/13527258.2017.1338604